Pylons/pyramid/docs/narr/install.rst

-After you've got your ``env`` virtualenv installed, you may install :app:`Pyramid` itself using the following commands from within the virtualenv (``env``) directory:
+After you've got your ``env`` virtualenv installed, you may install :app:`Pyramid` itself using the following commands from within the virtualenv (``env``) directory you created in the last step:

 .. code-block:: text

+   $ cd env
    $ bin/easy_install pyramid

-This command will take longer than the previous ones to complete, as it downloads and installs a number of dependencies.
+The ``easy_install`` command will take longer than the previous ones to complete, as it downloads and installs a number of dependencies.

 .. index::
    single: installing on Windows